TinForge/MS-ML-Bot/README.md

 - Generated keyboard input to simulate player actions

 ## Usage
-For a demonstration & overview of the project, see the video:
+For a demonstration & overview of the project, [watch my video here](https://www.youtube.com/watch?v=Nc58gaySf6s).
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Nc58gaySf6s" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Disclaimer
 Please note that this project is provided as-is, without any guarantee of support or maintenance.
 This project has not been tested for distribution and is not officially supported.
 Use it at your own discretion.